Welcome to Happiness

-Welcome to Happiness is a 2015 American comedy film written and directed by Oliver Thompson and starring Kyle Gallner, Olivia Thirlby, Nick Offerman, Keegan-Michael Key, Brendan Sexton III and Josh Brener.
+Welcome to Happiness is a 2015 American comedy film written and directed by Oliver Thompson (director) and starring Kyle Gallner, Olivia Thirlby, Nick Offerman, Keegan-Michael Key, Brendan Sexton III and Josh Brener.
 It was released on May 20, 2016, by FilmBuff.

 Plot

-Woody Ward (Gallner) is a writer of children's books whose rented apartment has a door in the closet that people can go through to undo mistakes they have made in their lives.
+Woody Ward is a writer of children's books whose rented apartment has a door in the closet that people can go through to undo mistakes they have made in their lives.
 When his career and romantic life both hit crises, he becomes dissatisfied that he himself cannot go through it.